Do you have a Sam’s Club near you? I do, and I pay for a membership every year. I love Sam’s Club!

 And these are the perfect paper towels.
 They aren’t wimpy, they aren’t linty, and the rolls last forever.
 And the price per roll is better than even the cheapo paper towels at other stores.

-I haven’t calculated how long each roll lasts in our house, but if each roll lasts two weeks (totally guessing), then I might be buying a package twice a year.
-That would be 30 rolls and would run about $36 for an entire year.
+I haven’t calculated how long each roll lasts in our house, but I might be buying a package twice a year.
+That would be 30 rolls for an entire year.

 Compare that to buying name brand paper towels at grocery stores.
-Even if I calculate the price using really great deals and coupons, I’m still saving $8 per year at Sam’s Club.
+Even if I calculate the price using really great deals and coupons, I’m still saving at Sam’s Club.

-If I’m not using coupons and scanning the sales circulars, I’m saving $47 per year.
+When I did the math a couple years ago I figured if I’m not using coupons and scanning the sales circulars, I’m saving $47 per year.
 Just on paper towels.
 Saving that much – not spending it!
+And everything’s gone up so much since then, the savings are probably even higher.

 And if I compare it to buying the cheap generic brand of paper towels, I’m saving even MORE money at Sam’s.
 A cheapo store brand with 36 sheets per roll costs $1.
 I would need four rolls to equal one mega-roll of my preferred Sam’s Club brand, so over a year’s time that would be, um… 4×30 = 120.
 Yikes!
 So I would be spending $120 per year on paper towels?
 Did I do that math right?

-I’ll spare you the math and tell you that after comparing prices I discovered I save $30 per year on trash bags.
+I’ll spare you the math and tell you that after comparing prices I discovered I pay about half as much as I would for the nearest competitor’s generic bags.

 Between paper towels and trash bags, I have easily made back the cost of my Sam’s Club membership.